-Whether you are new to Cresset, or whether you have been with us from the beginning, I look forward to seeing you there.
+Whether you are new to Cresset, have been with us from the beginning, or are just intrigued to find out more about the solutions we offer, I look forwards to seeing you there.

 Computational chemist • Medicinal chemist • Synthetic chemist • Flavor chemist • Fragrance chemist • Head of discovery • Head of modeling and simulation • Head of R&D • Research Scientist • CSO